northwesternfintech/Core/core/backtesting/readme.md

         place_order() -- handler for placing orders, this function should not be called directly.
-                         Instead, call this function in the run functions.
+                         Instead, call this function in the run functions when you implement your strategy.

                 stock_name:     string representing the name of the stock
                 shares:         integer representing the number of stocks to buy/sell (negative for sell and positive for buy)